ResearchComputing/Documentation/docs/petalibrary/data_transfer/guestcollection.md

 The person you are sharing with _must already have a Globus ID_.
 Globus IDs are free and available to anyone.
 Many organizations are already part of Globus which enables you to login via your institutional credentials.
 To check if your organization is part of Globus, go to the [Globus login page](https://app.globus.org) and search for your institution in the dropdown list.
 If not, you (or your collaborator) can [create a new Globus ID](https://www.globusid.org/create).
 ```

-## Step 6: Confirm the sharing email has been received
+## Step 6: Confirm the email has been received

 After receiving the email notification, your colleague can click on the link to log into Globus and access the guest collection.